Guy Rodgers: College basketball

 Over his three years, Rodgers led Temple to a 74–16 record and third-place finishes in the 1956 NCAA basketball tournament, 1957 National Invitation Tournament and the 1958 NCAA basketball tournament.
 He was named to the 1958 All-Tournament Team.
-In the 1958 tournament, Temple lost to eventual champion Kentucky, 61–60, in an final four game played in Louisville, Kentucky.
+In the 1958 tournament, Temple lost to eventual champion Kentucky, 61–60, in a Final Four game played in Louisville, Kentucky.
 Just two seasons earlier, Rodgers and Lear's Temple team had shocked Kentucky by defeating Kentucky in its home opener, while being subjected to racial taunts over Temple's black and white players sharing the same water and towels.
 Rodgers believed that Temple would have won the 1958 game had it been played anywhere else.
 Temple was ranked No. 5 in the Associated Press's (AP) final poll in 1958.

 Rodgers averaged 20.4 points, 6.4 assists and 7 rebounds a game as a junior (1956–57), and 20.1 points, 5.2 assists and 6.6 rebounds as a senior (1957–58).
 He became the school's leading career scorer with 1,767 points (19.6 points per game).
 Rodgers remains the third leading scorer in Temple history (through the 2024–25 season).
 He was one of the first players to pass off the dribble.
 He was known for rarely making a turnover.
 Playing with Rodgers, Lear observed Rodgers's rare ability to run and dribble, see the whole court, and pass.

 Rodgers was a second-team consensus All-American as a junior in 1956–57, and a first-team consensus All-American in 1957–58 as a senior.
 The Associated Press named Rodgers a third-team All-American in 1956–57, and a first-team All-American in 1957–58.
 That 1958 AP team consisted of four Naismith Basketball Hall of Fame inductees: Rodgers at Temple, Elgin Baylor of Seattle University, fellow Philadelphia native Chamberlain of the University of Kansas, and Oscar Robertson of the University of Cincinnati.
 The other was Don Hennon of the University of Pittsburgh.